-Every industry has its unique terminology, definitions and acronyms that those within the industry understand.
+Every industry has its unique terminology, definitions, and acronyms that only those within the industry truly understand.
 For those on the outside, however, following all those industry-specific acronyms can be a real challenge and a significant barrier to entry.

 Let’s start with the most basic definition – cryptocurrency.
 The term cryptocurrency refers to a type of digital asset that is designed to be a medium of exchange.
 This kind of exchange medium uses cryptography to keep transactions secure.
 Cryptography is also used to control the creation of additional units of currency.

 In cryptocurrency terms, an address is a code used to send, receive, or store cryptocurrency.
 These addresses consist of 26-35 characters, a combination of letters and numbers.
 The address can also refer to the public key, a pair of keys needed to sign their digital transactions.

 The term altcoin refers to any digital cryptocurrency other than Bitcoin (and to some extent, Ethereum).
 Bitcoin is the most popular cryptocurrency, but there are also more than 1,000 others.
 Each one of those more than 1,000 cryptocurrencies is known as an altcoin, short for alternative coin.

 The blockchain is what makes cryptocurrencies like Bitcoin possible.
 It is a list of every block that has been mined since the creation of the cryptocurrency.

 Cryptocurrencies are not printed – they are mined.
 Every time a miner successfully hashes a transaction block, they receive a blockchain reward.

 You may hear the U.S. dollar and other traditional currencies referred to as fiat currencies, but what does that mean?
 A fiat currency is used to describe any physical paper currency.
 Governments and central banks typically issue fiat currencies, and they are fully regulated and centralized.